Code-Institute-Submissions/seanreid1997-code-institute-p3/README.md

 2. I want to be able register my login credentials.
 3. I want to be able to view data on the company spreadsheet.
 4. I want to be able to manipulate data on the company spreadsheet.
-5. I want to be able to add and remove worksheets.
+5. I want to be able to return to menu.
-6. I want to be able retrieve pre-caluculated financial data.
+6. I want to the data to be consistent.
 7. I want to be able to return to the start/exit.

 ### As A Returning User: